This post is current as of April 13, 2021 and will be updated as new data and recommendations are released.

 So, if you’re trying to get pregnant — or if you’re already pregnant — what should *you* do?
 Ultimately, this is going to come down to a personal choice.

-- The FDA, CDC, ACOG, ABM, ASRM, and SMFM all suggest pregnant and breastfeeding people should not be prevented from receiving the COVID-19 vaccine.
+- The FDA, CDC, ACOG, ABM, ASRM, and SMFM all suggest pregnant and breastfeeding/chestfeeding people should not be prevented from receiving the COVID-19 vaccine.

-- People who were pregnant or breastfeeding were excluded from the phase 3 trials evaluating COVID-19 vaccine efficacy, meaning we have no concrete data on the effects of the vaccine in this population.
+- People who were pregnant or breastfeeding/chestfeeding were excluded from the phase 3 trials evaluating COVID-19 vaccine efficacy, meaning we have no concrete data on the effects of the vaccine in this population.

-- There are no studies that have specifically studied the effect of the vaccine on chances of conception, and fetal or infant outcomes.
+- No studies specifically investigated the effect of the vaccine on chances of conception, and fetal or infant outcomes.
 But based on observational data in humans and animals, the chance that there is a harmful impact is low to absent.

 Bottom line?
 Dr. Jane van Dis, an OB-GYN and medical advisor to Modern Fertility, says: